kopi-kosong/george-demo/README.md

 # nexmo sms api practice
 My playground of coding and demo.
 When you login this application, you are asked to enter username & password.
 (You can enter anything).
-A SMS will be sent to your mobile which should be configured by you as an envrionment variable
+A SMS will be sent to your mobile which should be configured by you as an envrionment variable.
+At the SMS OTP page, you should enter the received OTP, then it will bring you to login success page.

+The demo is based on nexmo verify API.

 # Deploy to Heroku